-- ➤ The child should be sent to the head teacher or deputy / senior member of staff with a RED CARD. - ➤ The child will spend the next available playtime (max 10 minutes) with the head teacher (deputy in head's absence) discussing the Behaviour Support Form.Causal factors will be established and consequences will be discussed.
-The behaviour support form will go into the child's records in the class and head teacher's behaviour folder. - ➤ If deliberate intent is established (head teachers's discretion) the child will have the RED CARD upheld and be given an internal exclusion for the rest of the day.
-The red card will go with the pupil to the established partner class, along with work for the pupil to complete.
-The Red Card will go into the child's records in the class and head teacher's behaviour folder. - An ABC form will be completed and will go into the child's records in the class and head teacher's behaviour folder. - Breaks and lunches will be spent with the partner class - > Parents will be notified.
+- ➤ The child should be sent to the head teacher or deputy / senior member of staff with a RED CARD. - The child will spend the next available playtime (max 10 minutes) with the head teacher (deputy in head's absence) discussing the Behaviour Support Form.
+Causal factors will be established and consequences will be discussed.
+The behaviour support form will be scanned and go into the child's records on CPOMs. - ➤ If deliberate intent is established (head teacher's/senior leader's discretion) the child will have the RED CARD upheld and be given an appropriate sanction.
+If the incident occurred during play, then a play ban will be issued for the subsequent playtime.
+(Violence during a game will result in a week's ban from that game) - If the incident occurs during a lesson, then an internal exclusion will be issued for the remainder of the lesson.
+The red card will go with the pupil to the established partner class, along with work for the pupil to complete. - ➤ An incident report will be completed on CPOMs - > Parents will be notified.